SixtyGig/AWSeniorSem/README.md

 ## Code Examples

 ### Global Scripts
+The player/student's data is being saved to a file via Unity's Serialization method.

+PlayerData - The save data control file
+Located: .\
+`code`

+PlayerDataSet - The Actual Save File
-Located: .\Epi
+Located: .\
 `put-your-code-here`

-## Features
-List of Features
+## To-Do List
-* Awesome feature 1
-* Awesome feature 2
-* Awesome feature 3

-To-do List:
+General:
 * Continued Module Work (I would like to polish everything down & receive some 3rd party feedback before moving through the modules)
+* Find additional help for the graphics/animations/modeling for the project
 * Either automate student height on start or add a menu to custom-set a student's height

-* Find additional help for the graphics/animations/modeling for the project
+Main Menu:
+* In-Game give the student the ability to change other settings such as **Volume**, **PlayerHeight** and more.
+The goal is still to keep as much of these "UI elements" as possible in the 3D space (aka, avoiding 2D panel-like options when possible)

+Education Scene:
+* Flesh out the Epi-Pen training simulation scene with better visuals, hitboxes and quality of life changes (such as access to _some_ settings while not at the main menu)

+Training Scene:
+* Flesh out the Epi-Pen training simulation scene with better visuals, hitboxes and quality of life changes (such as access to _some_ settings while not at the main menu)

 Eventual Goal: Create a listing on Steam